 Keywords: PALDA, PALDA supplier, Endogenous, lipid, potentiates, effects, endovanilloids, TRPV1, receptors, Vanillioid, Receptors, VR1, TRPV, TRP, Channels, Transient, Receptor, Potential, N-Palmitoyldopamine, 2203, Tocris Bioscience

 Citations are publications that use Tocris products.

 Currently there are no citations for PALDA.
 Do you know of a great paper that uses PALDA from Tocris?
-If so please let us know.
+Please let us know.

 Reviews for PALDA